mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 ### Social buddy

+Goal: Check that the new starter feels comfortable, is known in the office, and is included in social activities.

 Maybe best if it's someone from a different team.
 If the new starter already knows someone then so much the better.

   - **Day 1**